RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-24-TryHackMe-Internal-Writeup.md

 ```
 ![alt text](https://i.imgur.com/wpv9jvD.png "Root Flag")

+# Remediations
+- WordPress Admin password length should be greater than or equal to 15 characters.
+- Disable XMLRPC.php so attackers can't enumerate users.
+- Never store credentials in WordPress post.
+- Don't store user credentials in plaintext on server filesystem.
+- Jenkins Admin password length should be greater than or equal to 15 characters.
+- Don't store credentials in plain text, even if the filesystem is 'secure' / 'segregrated'.

 > Side Note: DB credentials to the WordPress Server were found on the server machine.
 If the WordPress site had a more extensive user database, then this could've lead to more passwords being found to use within the network.